Introduction to Power BI

 Creating Dashboards and Analyzing Data with Power BI Service

-these dashboards in the Power BI Service.
+This module instructs you on constructing and customizing these dashboards within the Power BI Service.

-- Creating Dashboards
+- Creating & Configuring Dashboards

 - Working with Power BI Q&A